Medical Camp in the Himalayas

 - Visa, vaccinations / personal medication required and personal travel insurance

-- Accommodation in Kathmandu on the 1st, 2nd and 18th night of the itinerary
+- Accommodation in a hotel or guesthouse in Kathmandu at the start and end of the itinerary

-- Personal costs like laundry, hot showers, bottled water and soft drinks in the mountains, snacks, etc (~£100)
+- Personal costs like laundry, hot showers, boiled water, alcohol, snacks and soft drinks in the mountains

 - Any tourist / extra activities in Kathmandu

 Our local provider is Adventure Alternative Nepal which works with Moving Mountains Nepal with regards organisation of group stays, medical supplies and local Doctors and Dentists, meetings with local committees, communications between the UK office and Nepal, etc